getnexusapp/docs/features.md

 ## Data Management

-- **Backup** — creates a complete, consistent snapshot of your database via SQLite's own `VACUUM INTO`, saved wherever you choose.
+- **Backup** — creates a complete, consistent snapshot of your local database via SQLite's own `VACUUM INTO`, saved wherever you choose.
 - **Restore** — restores from a previously saved backup file.
 Nexus verifies the file is actually a valid SQLite database before touching anything, and keeps a safety copy of your prior database in case a restore turns out to be a mistake.
 Takes effect after restarting Nexus.
 - **Clear All Data** — a guarded, double-confirmation action that permanently erases every note, folder, tag, link, chat message, and version — for starting fresh.

-All of the above operate purely on the local database file; none of it touches a remote server, because Nexus doesn't have one.
+These operations act on your local database file only.
+They do not affect your Nexus Cloud account, which is managed separately (see [Data & Privacy](data-and-privacy.md)).